Accio/GeneOCR/README.md

 make ensembl-user-words
 ```

-## Recognize gene symbols automatically
+## Recognize gene symbols automatically from the cropped figure

-From a cropped, high-resolution figure of gene symbols aligned to the right side of a heatmap, we try to recognize the gene symbols.
+From a cropped, high-resolution figure of gene symbols aligned to the right side of a heatmap ([fig1g-sub](./figures/fig1g-sub.png]), we try to recognize the gene symbols.

 Tesseract provides many page segmentation modes.
 For the given task, mode 1, 3, 4, 5 and 6 may fit.